Scholarship Search

 At least one scholar will be chosen from each of the following areas: Baltimore City and the surrounding counties.
 The Baltimore Ravens established this scholarship program to enable local youth to continue their education on a collegiate level.
 The team has a long-standing history of service to local communities, and this fund will support those who do the same.
 In addition, this renewable scholarship is based on financial need and academic achievement.

-Criteria: You must have a cumulative 3.0 GPA or better; demonstrate financial need (include a SAR if available); be accepted to and attend a Maryland four-year college or university; have verifiable community service; submit one (1) reference from an individual who can attest to your commitment to helping others; submit one (1) reference from a teacher, school counselor or administrator; and submit a Service Essay: Describe the environment in which you live (household, neighborhood, etc.), the most meaningful contribution you have made as a volunteer to the betterment of your community and how college will help you continue your mission (300-900 words; 2-4 pages).
+Criteria: You must have a cumulative 3.0 GPA or better; demonstrate financial need; be accepted to and attend a Maryland four-year college or university; have verifiable community service; submit one (1) reference from an individual who can attest to your commitment to helping others; submit one (1) reference from a teacher, school counselor or administrator; and submit a Service Essay: Describe the environment in which you live (household, neighborhood, etc.), the most meaningful contribution you have made as a volunteer to the betterment of your community and how college will help you continue your mission (300-900 words; 2-4 pages).

 BitView Coding and Leadership Scholarship